SysKitTeam/docs-spdockit/known-issues/distributed-cache.md

 ---
-title: Distributed Cache loading issue
-description: >-
-  Distributed Cache settings cannot be loaded because the server is not part of the Distributed Cache Cluster.
+description: Distributed Cache settings cannot be loaded because the server is not part of the Distributed Cache Cluster.
-author: Iva Novoselic
-date: 25/5/2017
 ---

 # Distributed Cache loading issue